Can I drive a van? The vans you can drive on your licence

 If you've passed your driving test, the 'B' line on your licence will have valid dates next to it, and you'll also have the same range of dates in line 'B1'.
 That means you can drive a four-wheeled light vehicle weighing up to 400kg, or 550kg goods vehicles.
 That covers those unique microcars such as those models built by Axiam and Microcar, as well as the Renault Twizy.

-The one thing you need to be aware of is a van's Maximum Authorised Mass (MAM).
-It must be no more than 3,500kg (3.5 tonnes), and while even the biggest vans on sale in the UK come in below this limit, adding a heavy payload could exceed the MAM for the van you're driving.
-That's when you could get into trouble, because driving an overweight vehicle is illegal, and you could face points on your licence, a fine and even a court summons if you're caught.
+One crucial thing you need to be aware of is a van's Maximum Authorised Mass (MAM).
+It must be no more than 3,500kg (3.5 tonnes), and while smaller versions of even the biggest vans on sale in the UK come in below this limit, some of the larger versions go over it.
+That's when you could get into trouble, because if you drive a vehicle with a MAM of over 3.5t without a C1 licence, you could face points on your licence, a fine and even a court summons if you're caught.

 Vans over 3.5 tonnes

 If you have passed your car driving test, then that is the first part of the DVLA's staging process.
-Once you have that, you automatically have a provisional licence to drive a car or van with a trailer exceeding 3.5 tonnes, but if you want to drive anything larger, you need to apply for another stage in the licensing process, which will involve further testing and financial outlay.
+Once you have that, you automatically have a provisional licence to drive a car or van up to 3.5t with a trailer, but if you want to drive anything larger, you need to apply for another stage in the licensing process or have passed your test before January 1997.
+Upgrading your licence will usually involve further training, testing and financial outlay.

 Alternatively fuelled vans